miki-yuasa/gym-tl-tools/README.md

 # gym-ltl-tools
-Utilities to wrap gym environments using LTL rewards
+Utilities to wrap gymnasium environments using TL rewards.